The Ice Bath Alternative That Gives You 90% of the Benefits With Zero Discomfort

 This isn’t a sign of weakness.
 It’s just how our bodies work.
 The same stress that gives you the benefits is also a warning sign.
 Your body is telling you that it’s in a dangerous situation.

 This creates a problem.
 Many people want the benefits of cold therapy, but the pain makes it too hard to do regularly.
 And to get real benefits from any health habit, you have to be consistent.
-So, what if there was a way to get most of the benefits without the pain?
-There is.
-It’s a different kind of water therapy that is much more comfortable.

 A Better Way to Recover: The “Vascular Pump”